darklang/dark/docs/bs-tea.md

 # Key

 `key` is a performance optimization that means that bs-tea will never recurse into this node if the key is that same as in the previous vdom.
-If the key is equal, it will not compare the actual nodes, their properties, or children.
+If the key is equal, it will not compare the vdom nodes, their properties, or children, and will not make any changes to the DOM below this.
 It will simply move on.

-Note that this does not replace our cache - the cache caches the generated vdom, but does not prevent bs-tea from recursing into it.
+Note that this is sligtly different to our custom caching.
+Our cache prevents the Vdom nodes from being created during the `view`, while the `key` property is used after the view is created when bs-tea is comparing the old and new Vdom.

 To use `key` well, you need to make sure that the key depends on every value within it.
 If not, the nodes will not update when any values that are missed are updated.
-We have found that the fastest way to turn values into a key are to use `Js.Json.stringifyAny`.
+We have found that the fastest way to turn values into a key is to use `Js.Json.stringifyAny`.

 # Key vs uniq

-Most places where we use `key` in the codebase were actually intended to be `uniq`.
+Most places where we use `key` in the codebase were probably better as `uniq`.

 Given two nodes that bs-tea is comparing, if they have different `key`s or different `uniq`s, bs-tea will know they are not the same in both cases.
 If